So you want to be a beekeeper, but are feeling a little nervous?

-Embarking on your first foray into beekeeping can be daunting – it can feel like there is so much to learn.
+Embarking on your first foray into beekeeping can be daunting—it can feel like there's so much to learn.
 At one time or another everyone in Flow HQ was a nervous newbie.
-Here are some of our tips to make your journey buzz more smoothly.
+Here are some of our top tips to make your journey buzz more smoothly.

 Find a beekeeping mentor and/or buddy

-There is nothing like learning experientially.
+Although it is possible to learn through research, there's nothing like learning experientially.
 Pairing up with someone who lives locally and who has some beekeeping experience can help steady any nerves, as well as help to answer any of the (many) questions that you have about looking after your bees and hive.

 Check out how first-year beekeeper Jamie, from Venango County, western Pennsylvania, developed her confidence and knowledge of beekeeping.

 Join the club

 Local beekeeping club members can be invaluable for acquiring the knowledge and skills required to keep bees.

 From pests and diseases to laws and regulations and general beekeeping know-how, your local beekeeping club should be able to support you in becoming an educated, responsible and passionate beekeeper.

 Just like a hive, clubs will have their own “vibe”, depending on the volunteers running the club and even their particular beekeeping focus.
 Flow has created fresh interest in beekeeping globally and while some clubs have welcomed the energy and enthusiasm of their new members others have been more resistant to newbees and even to Flow technology (particularly if they don’t have any experience with our products) so it's worth checking out a few clubs in your local area.

 We have received great feedback from many new beekeepers who have introduced a local club to their Flow Hive, where once sceptical beekeepers become converts, however, if you are finding it difficult to find support, check-out our Flow friendly Beekeeping Club Directory to assist you in finding your nearest club.